Wednesday 22nd November 2017- Imperial College London, Charing Cross Hospital

 We are delighted to welcome and collaborate with Dr Jeremy Lewis (Consultant Physiotherapist, Professor of Musculoskeletal Research, Sonographer and Independent Prescriber) a leading figure on assessment and treatment for shoulder conditions to teach on this unique course held at the fantastic facilities at Imperial College London, based at Charing Cross Hospital.

 This one day course is aimed at musculoskeletal clinicians who have a keen interest in the use of diagnostic ultrasound for shoulder pathology.
 This may be useful for those wishing to gain an understanding of what ultrasound can visualise and the clinical relevance, and similarly for those who want to further progress their practical and sonography skills.
-The course aims to facilitate the integration of ultrasound imaging into your clinical practice covering practicals of shoulder ultrasound techniques, discussion of the evidence around particular pathologies and an appraisal of the evidence behind guided injection techniques in this region.
-There will also be the opportunity to learn approaches for ultrasound guided procedures, facilitated by Jeremy and The Ultrasound Site teaching faculty.
+The course aims to facilitate the integration of ultrasound imaging into your clinical practice covering practicals of basic and advanced shoulder ultrasound techniques, discussion of the evidence around particular pathologies and an appraisal of the evidence behind guided injection techniques in this region.
+There will also be a fantastic opportunity to learn approaches for ultrasound guided procedures, facilitated by Jeremy and The Ultrasound Site teaching faculty.

 A strong clinical focus will be maintained throughout the day.
 The morning will firstly include a session with short presentations from experienced faculty members on calcific tendinopathy, and rotator cuff and bursal pathology.
 This will be followed by a practical session covering basic and more advanced shoulder ultrasound protocols.